Meryll Serrano

-Ma.
-Meryll Krysteen Rosales Serrano (born July 20, 1997) is a footballer who plays as a midfielder for Toppserien club Stabæk.
-Born in Norway, she plays for the Philippines national team.
+Maria Meryll Krysteen Rosales Serrano (born 20 July 1997), known in Norway as Meryll Abrahamsen, is a Filipino professional footballer who plays as a midfielder for Norwegian club Haugesund and the Philippines women's national team.

 Career

 Youth

 Serrano had her youth career at Haugar.

 Haugar

-In 2012, as a 14 year-old, Serrano made her professional debut for Haugar in a 3–0 against Hinna.
+In 2012, as a 14-year-old, Serrano made her senior debut for Haugar in a 3–0 against Hinna.

 Avaldsnes

 After playing for three seasons in the Norwegian Second Division, Serrano joined Toppserien club Avaldsnes.
 She scored on her debut against Røa a minute and a half after coming in as a substitute.
 Avaldsnes finished their 2015 season as runners-up in both league and cup.

 Avaldsnes ended up finishing as runners-up in the Toppserien for three consecutive seasons.
-In 2017, Serrano helped Avaldsnes to win the Norwegian Women's Cup, winning her first title in her professional career.
+In 2017, Serrano helped Avaldsnes to win the Norwegian Women's Cup, winning her first title in her senior career.

 LSK Kvinner

 In 2019, Serrano joined the Toppserien defending champions LSK Kvinner on a one-year deal.
 LSK Kvinner ended up winning the domestic double in the 2019 season.